 Defer Student Loan Payments

 If you have student loans, review your student debt as part of the bigger picture.
 Student loan debt is often the lowest-rate loan people have, so it may be wise to focus on paying off other debts first.
-Monthly payments for federal student loans have been placed in a forbearance from March 13, 2020 to Jan.
-31, 2022, which allows you to temporarily stop making monthly payments.
 Contact your loan servicer to learn about payment deferral, forbearance and other flexible repayment options for your student loans.

 Be Wise With Credit Cards

 Borrowing money on credit cards can provide a temporary solution when money is tight, but you don’t want to rely on credit cards to cover expenses for an extended period of time.
 Good credit habits, like paying on time and keeping a low balance, can help you build a positive credit history.
+Bad habits can cause your credit score to take a hit and stay on your credit report.
 Try these tips to keep credit card debt under control:

-- Compare the interest rates on your credit cards and consider applying for a low-rate card with a balance transfer option.
+- Compare the interest rates on your credit cards and consider applying for a low-rate option with a balance transfer credit card.

 - Keep up with minimum payments (or more) each month, if possible.